 Bus services to Melaka depart from the Terminal Bukit Lagi in Kangar.

 Melaka Bus Station

-The final stop for bus services from Kangar is Melaka Sentral Bus Terminal, Jalan Tun Razak, Plaza Melaka Sentral, 75400 Melaka, Malaysia.
+The final stop for bus services from Kangar is Melaka Sentral Bus Station, Jalan Tun Razak, Plaza Melaka Sentral, 75400 Melaka, Malaysia.

 Melaka, also known as Malacca, is the capital city of Melaka state with an urban population of over 870,000 people.
 Melaka was awarded UNESCO World Heritage Site jointly with George Town on Penang Island in 2003.
 George Town and Melaka share a common heritage as important trading centres located on the narrow sea passage between the Malay peninsula and the island of Sumatra known as the ‘Straits’.
 The strategic importance of this stretch of sea was related to use as the main route for shipping carrying goods between the Far East and Europe, and various foreign powers have fought over the city of Melaka since it was founded in the 14th Century by the last Sultan of Singapore, who fled there after being defeated in battle in Singapore and made Melaka his new home.